 The City of Knoxville in collaboration with Knox County and TDEC runs one of four statewide Household Hazardous Waste (HHW) disposal programs.
 The HHW Collection Center allows City and Knox County residents to dispose of HHW free of charge.
-Over the next 5 years, the City plans to expand and improve the current HHW program by making it safer for the employees and the public, making the HHW facility more cost effective and efficient, increasing City and County participation of proper HHW disposal, increasing participation in the reuse program, and offering HHW services to surrounding counties that have no access to HHW disposal.
+Plans are underway for the City to expand and improve the current HHW program by making it safer for the employees and the public, making the HHW facility more cost effective and efficient, increasing City and County participation of proper HHW disposal, increasing participation in the reuse program, and offering HHW services to surrounding counties that have no access to HHW disposal.
 The Solid Waste Office will accomplish these improvements through extensive facility upgrades, creative and diversified marketing, outreach, and education, and investment into mobile HHW waste disposal operations.